instructor-ai/instructor/docs/blog/posts/validation-part1.md

 ## Self Corrections Using Validation Errors

-When programming LLMs, it is often desirable to have error messages.
-However, when using intelligent systems, it is important to be able to correct the output.
-Validators can be very useful in ensuring certain properties of the outputs.
+When programming LLMs, having error messages is often desirable.
+However, with intelligent systems, the ability to correct the output is also crucial.
+Validators can be valuable in ensuring certain properties of the outputs.
 The `patch()` method in the `openai` client allows you to use the `max_retries` parameter to specify the number of times you can ask the model to correct the output.

 This approach provides a layer of defense against two types of bad outputs: